Loading article

 None of these presentations are appropriate for telehealth.
 Call 000 or get to the nearest emergency department.

-Telehealth works well for stable, established asthma requiring repeat prescriptions.
-It does not replace the specialist respiratory assessment, spirometry, or in-depth management review that in-person care provides.
-For most adults with well-controlled asthma who simply need a repeat script, an online consultation is a practical and appropriate option.
+Telehealth can work well for stable, established asthma where the treatment plan is unchanged and the review confirms control is good.
+It does not replace the respiratory assessment, spirometry, inhaler-technique check, or in-depth management review that in-person care provides.

-If your asthma is well-controlled on your current regimen and you need a prescription renewal, a repeat prescription request is the appropriate pathway.
-If your symptoms have changed, your control is worsening, or you have never been formally diagnosed, see your GP or a respiratory specialist in person.
+If your asthma symptoms have changed, your control is worsening, you are using reliever medicine more often, or you have never been formally diagnosed, see your GP or a respiratory specialist in person.

 You should attend an emergency department immediately if your reliever inhaler is not working, you cannot complete a full sentence, your lips or fingernails are turning blue, or your breathing is worsening rapidly.
 For uncontrolled asthma, new symptoms, or a first-time asthma assessment, see your GP in person.
 Telehealth is appropriate for stable, established asthma requiring repeat prescriptions or routine medication review.

-Asthma diagnosis requires spirometry (lung function testing) which cannot be performed via telehealth.
+Asthma diagnosis usually requires spirometry or other in-person assessment that cannot be completed through telehealth alone.
 If you have not been diagnosed with asthma before, you need an in-person GP or specialist assessment.
-Telehealth is appropriate for managing and prescribing for established, previously diagnosed asthma, or for issuing medical certificates related to asthma symptoms.

 InstantMed Medical Team